mwatts15/openworm_docs/api.rst

 Neuron.connection() : ListOf(Connection)
 +++++++++++++++++++++++++++++++++++++++++++

-Get a set of Connection objects describing synapses between this neuron and others
+Get a set of Connection objects describing synapses or gap junctions between this neuron and others

 Neuron.neighbor() : ListOf(Neuron)
 +++++++++++++++++++++++++++++++++++

 Get the neighboring Neurons

-Neuron.neighbor(neuronName : String) : Relationship
+Neuron.neighbor(neuronName : String) : Connection
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Get the statement that the neuron has the named neuron as a neighbor
+Get the Connection object that defines that the neuron has the named neuron argument as a neighbor

 Muscle(name : String)
 ~~~~~~~~~~~~~~~~~~~~~~